Hello, I'm Angela.

 I've spent the last 20 years teaching yoga.
 Ten of those years, I was traveling the world as a teacher's teacher, educating others on how to facilitate deep experiences of the body and mind.
 This was a path that gave me access to the depth of my own heart, fortified my belief in the healing power of self-care, and taught me that connection---to myself, to others, and to nature--is the foundation of true well-being.
 It allowed me to live my ultimate dream of service and a sense of personal freedom.
 For many years, it was a source of true fulfillment and all I could have ever wanted.

-Then something changed when I became a mother.
+Then something shifted when I became a mother.

-Having said that, it's also been the largest balancing act of my life...and it hasn't always been pretty.
-I've tipped the scales in the wrong direction more than once on this journey and, as many of you know, it does nobody any good when mama's off-kilter.
-It's been a continual dance of learning how to maintain my own sense of well-being, as well as how to properly take care of my family.
-And asking questions like, "how do I stay ahead of the "burnout" curve and remain healthy so I can bring my best self to the table for the people I love?"
+“How do I maintain my OWN sense of well-being, as well as how to properly take care of my son?”
+“How do I stay ahead of the ‘burnout’ curve and remain healthy so I can bring my best self to the table for the people I love?"
 "How do I show up as a fierce mother, but also a sensual women with a thirst for life, a creative spark, and an appreciation for living unleashed?"
 "Will I ever find a way to honor my refined sensibilities, as well as my wild ways?"
 "Does balance actually exist for a woman like me, under these particular circumstances?"

 To get playful like that young country girl with no timeline, who lied in the grass, staring at clouds by day and stars by night.

 To acknowledge my desire for spaciousness in all areas of my life.